pfkrajca/CNAttack/README.md

 Repository for CSCB Final Project, Group 6

 ## Description
 CNAttack is a computational tool to identify CNVs.
-This tool allows users to decide on the reference used, including global, cell type, or a reference cluster.
+This tools is a CNA detection choose your own adventure that allows users to cutomize the package as follows.

+Choose your own clustering variable
+* Cell Type
+* Time point
+* Conditioned group
+Choose your own expression average
+* Cluster specific
+* Reference specific
+* Global

 ## Installation
 1. Clone the respository: